 - Did you double-check your calculations?
 Always measure twice to be positive before you cut.

-- Do all the windows receive the same amount of sun or are one set of panels apt to fade more than the others?
-It may be worthwhile to buy enough fabric for an extra set of panels while you can get the fabric.
+- Do all the windows receive the same amount of sun or is one set of panels likely to fade more than the others?
+It may be worthwhile to buy enough fabric for an extra set of panels while.

 Solutions for Fabric Shortages